pierreblavy2/config/README.md

 # How to compile
 * Require `-std=c++17` or newer version.
 * add `config/config.cpp` to the source files.
-* add `-Ixxx` where `xxx` is the folder that contains the `config`, `convert` and `container` folders.
+* add `-Ixxx` where `xxx` is the folder that contains the `config`, `convert` and `container` folders (i.e., your library folder).

 # License
 * Copyright : Pierre Blavy
 * License : [LGPL 3.0](https://www.gnu.org/licenses/lgpl-3.0.txt) or any later version
-* was GPL3.0 until 2021-28-09, this license is technically still valid, but as LGPL is less restrictive, please use LGPL
+* Was GPL3.0 until 2021-28-09, this license is technically still valid, but as LGPL is less restrictive, please use LGPL

 # Example
 ```